 The trail is 150km long and people with average fitness can certainly do this in 3 days and two nights accommodation, but time may not allow too many deviations.
 Taking 4 or 5 days can allow a much more relaxed approach.
 Time to visit all the small pubs and talk to the locals.
 Also there are many other places of interest close by the rail-trail that are worth a visit.
 Also with a 4 to 5 day trip it allows you an easy day to freshen up.

-What is the best time to do the trail?
+What is the best time to cycle the Otago Rail Tail?

 The trail can be ridden at any time of the year.